bllongbeverly/mongoosed/README.md

 ## Acceptance Criteria

-IVEN a social network API
+GIVEN a social network API
 WHEN I enter the command to invoke the application THEN my server is started and the Mongoose models are synced to the MongoDB database WHEN I open API GET routes in Insomnia for users and thoughts